Ubbalamadugu Falls

 Ubbalamudugu Falls (also called Tada Falls) is a waterfall located near Oneness Temple and Sricity in the Tirupati district of India.
-It is a crystal clear waterfall falling from a height of 100-odd meters making it a glorious sight.
+It is a clear waterfall falling from a height of 100 meters.
 Coming under the Buchinaidu kandriga and Varadaiahpalem mandals the falls are located 80 km from Chennai and 35 km from Srikalahasti.

 The falls are located in a dense forest called the Siddulaiah Kona.
 The relation to Shiva ensures that the festival of Maha Shivaratri is a common time for people to visit.